-The Chance to Return a Democratic Woman to the Tar Heel House Delegation
+The Return of a Democratic Woman to the Tar Heel House Delegation

 State Representative Alma Adams has spent nearly three decades fighting for women and families in and around North Carolina.
-And with the nomination of Rep. Mel Watt to head the Federal Housing Finance Agency, she’s ready to take her brand of no-nonsense leadership to Congress — and bring a woman’s perspective to the Tar Heel state’s currently all-male Democratic House delegation.
+After the nomination of Rep. Mel Watt to head the Federal Housing Finance Agency, she stepped up to take her brand of no-nonsense leadership to Congress — and bring a woman’s perspective to the Tar Heel state’s formerly all-male Democratic House delegation.
 North Carolina hasn’t sent a new Democratic woman to the House since the 1992 election of former Rep. Eva Clayton — and Alma’s strong record of leadership on choice, equality, education and the environment make her a worthy successor to Rep. Clayton’s legacy.

 A Longtime Fighter for Women, Teachers, and Working Families